watermelonexpress/benchprep-tagster/README.md

 # Benchprep Tagster

-Benchprep TagSter is an automated system to identify, version, created and push git tags for deployments.
+Benchprep Tagster is a small set of commands to identify, version, created and push git tags for deployments.
+It is easy to integrate into any of your deployment systems (vlad, cap etc)

 ## Usage

 1. Include gem in your gemfile
 2. Run `bundle exec tag` to create and push minor(default) tag
 3. Profit!

 ## Options